tsinis/colors_ai/.github/README.md

 # Colors AI 🎨🤖

 > [!WARNING]
 > **This repository is being archived** due to a lack of time and the presence of significant technical debt.
 While I'm no longer actively maintaining it, I believe the project can still be a valuable resource for the community.
+From now on I will focus more on the [sealed_world](https://github.com/tsinis/sealed_world) eco-system.

 ## Table of content